Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 Notes the order pending amount
 Sets the order status to `cancelled`
-Returns the pending amount to the caller
-Can only be called by the maker
+Sends the pending amount to the `Recipient Address` Can only be called by the maker
 *
 Updates validation balances and liquids